watergirl2822/week1/README.md

  `touch` create a dummy file placeholder

  up and down arrows will copy what you have already typed previously

-echo >> file: to redirect output to file cat to concatenate or display file to stdout echo to print to screen
+ `echo >> file` to redirect output to file

+ `cat` to concatenate or display file to stdout

+ `echo` to print to screen

+ ctrl c close command